Guarantees and warranties for second-hand vehicles

 You must repair the defect within 14 days, unless you have an acceptable reason.

-- nominate the nearest qualified repairer
+- nominate the qualified repairer nearest to the vehicle's location

 - pay delivery costs to use your preferred repairer.